alialib/alia-html-starter/README.md

    snippets within [the HTML demos](https://html.alia.dev/) and [the docs](https://alia.dev/).

-   Just rebuild and do a hard-refresh (Ctrl-F5) to see your changes.
+   Just rebuild and do a hard refresh (Ctrl-F5) to see your changes.

-   Also feel free to edit `index.html` and `style.css`.
+   Also feel free to edit `index.html` and `style.css` right from the `src/` directory.

 The repository is configured to automatically deploy to the `gh-pages` branch, so if you enable GitHub Pages for your repository, you can also see your